Stowers’ HR in 9th ties it, Orioles top White Sox 4-3 in 11 - NewsBreak

 Stowers’ HR in 9th ties it, Orioles top White Sox 4-3 in 11

-“These guys are just so enjoyable to be a part of,” said Jordan Lyles, who pitched seven innings for the Orioles.
-“We keep having exciting series and wins like tonight.
-It’s a good time to be an Oriole fan.”

-Anthony Santander won it with an RBI single, but it was Stowers who provided the night’s biggest swing in the ninth.
-The 24-year-old outfielder, playing his seventh career game, sent an 0-2 pitch from Liam Hendriks over the wall in right-center field.
+Anthony Santander won it with an RBI single, but it was Stowers who saved it for Baltimore in the ninth.
+The 24-year-old outfielder, playing in his seventh career game, sent an 0-2 pitch from Liam Hendriks over the wall in right-center field.
 Hendriks had converted 19 save chances in a row before that.

-Hendriks flipped his glove after the homer, seemingly in disbelief, and Stowers was understandably charged up rounding the bases.

-“I kind of blacked out a little bit,” he said.
-“I just knew I was really excited.
-I haven’t necessarily been swinging it my best the last few days, so to have a moment like that was really special.”

 Félix Bautista (4-3) retired all six of his hitters in the 10th and 11th, preventing the White Sox from even advancing an automatic runner to third.
 The Orioles blew a first-and-third, nobody-out chance in the 10th.